liliulab/jscore/README.md

 ## J-score

 J-score measures similarities between two clustering structures.
+It is implemented as an R/CRAN library.
+To use it in R,
+library(jScore)

 ### Citing J-score
 Ahmadinejad N, Liu L (2021).
 J-Score: A Robust Measure of Clustering Accuracy https://arxiv.org/abs/2109.01306